Looking for the best tools for project management?

 Here are some of the answers to your burning questions:

-2. What are the five project management techniques?
+2. What are the four main types of project management tools?

-3. What tools are used in project management?
+3. What types of tools are used in project management?

 There tons of charts, diagrams, reports, and documents that help with planning and executing successful projects.